Astony/FinnalProject/README.md

 2)  output_path: str

-    Path to folder where you should save results
+    Path to folder where you want save results

 3)  workers: int